+What does a koala look like?
 Although a koala is called a marsupial bear, or an Australian bear, due to some external similarity, it has nothing common with real bears.
 The koala and the bear are not even distant relatives.
 The koala belongs to the family of marsupials, which is represented by three types: the koalas themselves, wombats and kangaroos.
 The wombat is the closest relative of the koala.

 A koala’s appearance is very unusual: fur is short and thick, usually gray, smoky colors, but there are koalas with brown shades.
 A koala’s belly is always white.

 The common koala has a body length of 60-85 cm, with a weight of up to 14 kg.

 A koala’s eyes are small and blind-sighted; its vision is weak.
 A koala’s weak eyesight is compensated with excellent hearing and smell.
 A koala’s large ears are located at the edges of its head and are covered with fur.
 The koala also has a large, flattened black nose.

 A koala’s teeth are ideal for eating plants; however, all marsupials, including wombats, have the same tooth structure.

 Since koalas live mostly in trees, they have tenacious front paws with long claws.
 Each koala’s forepaw has two thumbs and three standard toes with three phalanges.
 Thanks to its tenacious front paws, koalas easily cling to branches of trees; they eat, rest and even sleep in this position.